lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 Before you run the Sample App, make sure the following items are in order:
 * The Alerts Capability Agent will need to be calibrated to the Coordinated Universal Time Zone (UTC).
 * The path to the JSON file we filled out, which contains all the information to get Alexa started.
-* The path to the wake word model file, used to wake up Alexa whenever the wake word is head.
+* The path to the wake word model file, used to wake up Alexa whenever the wake word is heard.

 The following command makes sure all that is done: